MailOnline/transpile-middleware/README.md

 	npm install transpile-middleware

+The package will install both the middleware, and _all_ the supporting Babel & Nodent packages to support all features.
+You can install just the transpiler with:

+	npm install --prod transpile-middleware

+In this case, if you are not using all the supported features, install the Babel & Nodent packages you required for your project.

 How it works
 =====
 transpile-middleware compiles and caches your source JavaScript using [Nodent](http://nodent.mailed.me.uk) and/or [Babel](http://babeljs.io) as it is requested by browsers.
 It checks the compatibility of the browser and only transpiles features not implemented by the browser, allowing the native implementations to take over where possible.